apache/pulsar/site2/docs/cookbooks-partitioned.md

 ## Publish to partitioned topics

 When publishing to partitioned topics, you do not need to explicitly specify a [routing mode](concepts-messaging.md#routing-modes) when you create a new producer.
-If you do not specify a routing mode, the round Robin route mode is used.
+If you do not specify a routing mode, the round robin route mode is used.
 Take [Java](#java) as an example.

 Publishing messages to partitioned topics in the Java client works much like [publishing to normal topics](client-libraries-java.md#using-producers).
 The difference is that you need to specify either one of the currently available message routers or a custom router.